 Over the past couple years we’ve been blessed with Croup, Hand Foot and Mouth Disease, Tonsillitis, eye cysts, inflamed Eczema, and maybe a common cold thrown in here and there.

 I’ve been to the doctor more this year than I have in the entire 37 years of my life!
 We’re in a constant sick family rotation.
 One kid will get something funky and then pass it on to the sibling and then inevitably mom and dad get it.
 I’ve had things that I’ve never even heard of before.
 Shingles?
 Don’t those go on your roof?
 Never did I imagine that I’d be spending so much time in my life wiping various fluids from other people’s faces… and rear ends.
 Yeesh.
 I think we are single-handedly keeping the Lysol industry in business.
 Every surface here at home has some sort of disinfectant on it.
 I have drawers full of medicines and creams that I can’t even pronounce.
 Our hall closet is fully stocked with Vicks, vaporizers, Kleenex, and cans of chicken soup ready for the winter flu season.

 So here’s to my friends Chris and Abby—although we never see each other anymore, I think of you every time I feel a sniffle coming on.
 To all of you new parents reading this, best of luck raising your little germ incubators.
 Wash your sheets, wash your hands, and wash your children, because kids are GROSS!

-Jeremy Padgett is a morning radio personality and executive producer for The Mix Morning Show with Dom, Emily, and Jeremy on Denver’s Mix100.3.
-He’s also never had a cavity.
-Get in touch with Jeremy on Facebook and on Twitter at @JeremyOnDaRadio or by commenting below.
+Jeremy Padgett is a morning radio personality and executive producer for The Mix Morning Show with Dom and Jeremy on Denver’s Mix100.3.
+Get in touch with Jeremy on Facebook and on Twitter at @JeremyOnDaRadio.